Paula Jones: Politics

 In February 2016, Jones endorsed Donald Trump for the 2016 United States presidential election.
 That same week, she attended a rally for Trump held in Little Rock, Arkansas, where she asked for a selfie with him.

 In October 2016, Jones joined Trump for a press conference before the second 2016 Presidential Debate to air grievances against Hillary and Bill Clinton.
 The conference also included Juanita Broaddrick and Kathleen Willey, who had also accused Bill Clinton of sexual misconduct.

-Impeachment: American Crime Story Portrayal
+In popular culture

-Jones was played by Annaleigh Ashford in the third season of the series American Crime Story.
+Jones is portrayed by Annaleigh Ashford in the third season of the series American Crime Story.